People don't always think of Scrum Teams handling customer needs. But, for a Scrum Team to have success understanding the customer is key.

 The answer is one word: "Nothing."

-In this article, we'll explore how Scrum teams can tap into the understanding of what matters to their customers most and create awesome products which customers love.
+In this article, we'll explore how Scrum Teams can tap into the understanding of what matters to their customers most and create awesome products that customers love.

 Author Marty Cagan shares some great ways of creating successful products and connecting with customers in the book Inspired.
 One such technique that caught my attention is "Product Discovery."